mcinglis/c-style/readme.md

 Still, simplicity can often be more important than maintainability.
 I'll still use struct literals for trivial structs, or well-defined structs which I'm sure will require no other required arguments.
 Also, functions can't be called when defining global variables: you have to use struct literals then.

 `_new()` function calls become really hard to read when you have more than a few required arguments.
-I haven't worked out a way to have required, named arguments with compile-time correctness other than to have comments beside the calls.
-Lots of required arguments is often be a code-smell, anyway.
+I haven't worked out a way to have required, named arguments with compile-time correctness other than to have comments beside the arguments.
+In these situations, I'll usually opt to sacrifice safety for readability, and just accept an option struct.
+Lots of required arguments is often a code-smell, anyway.